Skip to content

 • The UI5 Fiori Elements runtime in the browser renders the app as a SPA

-• Still SPA complexity (OData Metadata handling, UI5 runtime in browser)
+• Still SPA complexity (OData metadata handling, UI5 runtime in browser)

 abap2UI5